राम

 For the Seeker

 Have you ever had a moment where the boundary between you and everything else briefly dissolved?
 That is what Dnyaneshwar is pointing to.
 The camphor did not decide to dissolve.
-It simply encountered flame.
+It only encountered flame.
 And what remains?
 Not blankness.
 Sweetness.
 Hari in every face.

 The Refrain (धृवपद)